konradhy/jbacodes/README.md

    - Note the transcription ID for future reference

 3. **Review Results**
-   - View the complete transcript
+   - View the complete transcript with confidence scores
-   - Explore additional insights:
-     - Speaker identification and segments
-     - Auto-generated chapters
+   - Navigate through smart chapters with timestamps
-     - Key highlights and topics
-     - Detected entities (names, places, etc.)
+   - Jump to specific sections using chapter navigation
+   - Explore JBA codes if detected

 4. **Export Your Transcript**
    - Copy to clipboard with one click